Implementing a proof assistant

 5.3 Fresh variable names

 Define a function fresh_var of type unit -> var which returns a fresh variable name at each call.
 For instance it might successively return "x1", then "x2", then "x3", and so on.
+You can suppose that those are never already used in the terms you encounter.

 5.4 Substitution